cmu-db/bustub/README.md

 BusTub is a relational database management system built at [Carnegie Mellon University](https://db.cs.cmu.edu) for the [Introduction to Database Systems](https://15445.courses.cs.cmu.edu) (15-445/645) course.
 This system was developed for educational purposes and should not be used in production environments.

 ## Build

+### Linux / Mac
+To ensure that you have the proper packages installed on your machine, run `sudo build_support/packages.sh`.
+Then run

 ```
 mkdir build
 cd build